digitaltwinconsortium/ManufacturingOntologies/README.md

 <img src="Docs/dashboard.png" alt="dashboard" width="900" />

-Note: After importing the ontologies dashboard, you need run **all** provided ADX queries in the Query tab of your ADX cluster once to register the ADX functions, since the dashboard uses them internally.
-You also need to set your ADT instance URL in the `CalculateOEEForLine.kql` query.

-Note: To calculate the OEE for the entire production lines, you need to have the [Azure Digital Twins Data Owner role](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-portal#assign-the-role-using-azure-identity-management-iam) on your Azure Digital Twins instance.
+Note: To calculate the OEE for the entire production lines, you need to set your ADT instance URL in the `CalculateOEEForLine.kql` query.
+Also, you need to have the [Azure Digital Twins Data Owner role](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-portal#assign-the-role-using-azure-identity-management-iam) on your Azure Digital Twins instance.

 ## Using Azure Managed Grafana Service